The Greatest Battle Lies Within

 The man’s face—his face—twisted into a sneer, a realization flashing too late in the eyes that he’d gone one step too far.
 The black-gloved hand reached into his cloak, and Sir Dargan realized what was about to happen just in time to dive out of the way of the flashing sword blade.

-He rolled across the grass out of the way of the next slash—the brief, sharp thought registering in his mind that he could finally breathe clearly again—and scanned the clearing for his own sword.
+He rolled across the grass, gritting his teeth against the tearing pain in his side, out of the way of the next slash—the brief, sharp thought registering in his mind that he could finally breathe clearly again—and scanned the clearing for his own sword.
+The sword the guardian had told him to keep close.
+The sword the guardian had told him God Himself would work through.
 There.

 He dove for it, another strike swooshing in his ear.
 His calf stung, but he ignored it and snagged his hilt with the tips of his fingers, rolling to his feet and solidifying his grip before turning to face his opponent.